Video-making best practices

 Use an emulator or create a screencast.
 Snazzy marketing videos are great for promotional purposes, but they don’t help others understand and evaluate your app.
 While there are no hard and fast rules to making a compelling video, we recommend creating a screencast (a video screen capture with audio narration) because it can help judges, voters, and other users to understand exactly how your app works, without the gimmicks.
-Services like Screencast-O-Matic are free to use.

 What’s your elevator pitch?
-Be sure to explain what your app does (and if making the video for a specific challenge, how it addresses the challenge) in the first few seconds of your video.
+Be sure to explain what your app does (and if making the video for a specific hackathon, how it addresses the hackathon) in the first few seconds of your video.
 You can get into the details of how it works immediately after, but treat the opening seconds of your video as you would a movie trailer or TV ad: pique your audience’s interest.

 If you’re entering your video as part of a submission to a hackathon, don’t wait until the last minute to upload it.
 Keep in mind that the time it takes to upload/process a video on YouTube, Vimeo, or Youku varies greatly depending on the format of your original video, file size, upload traffic and Internet connection speed.
 As such, uploading your video could take anywhere from a few minutes to several hours or more.